If we don’t win, you don’t pay.

 U.S. Marine

 The answer is, maybe, depending on how hard you can fight and the amount of insurance coverage to pay, as discussed.
 Under California law, the crash victim can only recover damages for diminished value from the party who damaged their motor vehicle.
-Most insurers do not offer diminished value protection under their Collision Coverage rider.
+Most insurers do not offer reduced value protection under their Collision Coverage rider.
 If it is covered, coverage will be limited, based on the auto’s fair market value before the crash minus the cost of vehicle repairs.
 It’s not as simple as using a calculator if consumers want to succeed and qualify for this extra money.

 Unhappy With The Insurance Company?